akadesilva/sonic2-telephony/README.md

 ## License

-MIT License - See LICENSE file for details
+This project is licensed under the MIT-0 License - see the [LICENSE](LICENSE) file for details.

 ## Contributing